Moaz14060/student_performance_predictor/README.md

 Creating a streamlit application that can predict students' performance on an exam based on attributs the user enters with a recommendation system to help the student improve their performance.
 ## Files:
 - ### Code Files:
-  - **requiremetents.txt**: Contains the neccessary liberaries.
+  - **requiremetents.txt**: Contains the neccessary liberaries to download and install.
   - **utitls.py**: Contains the neccessary functions to embed in our code.
 - ### dataset:
-  - the data frame
+  - The data frame
+- ### .streamlit:
-- ### .streamlit: To remove the side bar of the app and control other cofigurations
+- To remove the side bar of the app and control other cofigurations.
 ## The Application Contains **4 Pages**:
   - *1st Page:* **Home** page, which contains the introduction to the app and explains it's purpose and the dataset.
   - *2nd Page:* **Preprocessing and EDA** page, which contains what we did to improve the data and the exploration of the data using visaulaizations.